-Washington businesses with one employee or more are required to carry workers’ compensation insurance.
+Washington businesses with one or more employees are required to carry workers’ compensation insurance.
 Workers’ compensation covers workplace injuries and related liabilities for business owners.

 Workers’ compensation insurance in Washington is no-fault coverage, which means the employee is covered regardless of whether the employer or an employee is at fault for the injury.
 It’s designed for two purposes:

 The Washington, D.C., workers’ compensation requirements apply to every business, even if an employee is part-time or seasonal.

 Sole proprietors and independent contractors do not need to carry workers' compensation insurance for themselves.
 However, they may choose to buy insurance coverage to protect against the high cost of medical bills and lost time from work.

 When a worker is injured on the job or develops an occupational disease, workers' comp provides medical benefits and wage loss benefits.
 While the employee is unable to work, they receive compensation for lost wages equal to two-thirds of their average weekly wage.

 The injured employee has the right to choose the treating physician, but may not change physicians without approval.
 For details, visit the Department of Employment Services page on Employee's Rights and Obligations [PDF].

 If the employer fails to secure workers’ compensation coverage, they will be fined between $1,000 and $10,000.
 Some officers of a corporation can be held personally liable, in addition to the company itself.